Polio: Signs and symptoms

 The term "poliomyelitis" is used to identify the disease caused by any of the three serotypes of poliovirus.
-Two basic patterns of polio infection are described: a minor illness which does not involve the central nervous system (CNS), sometimes called abortive poliomyelitis, and a major illness involving the CNS, which may be paralytic or nonparalytic.
+Two basic patterns of polio infection are described: a minor illness that does not involve the central nervous system (CNS), sometimes called abortive poliomyelitis, and a major illness involving the CNS, which may be paralytic or nonparalytic.
 Adults are more likely to develop symptoms, including severe symptoms, than children.

 In most people with a normal immune system, a poliovirus infection is asymptomatic.
 In about 25% of cases, the infection produces minor symptoms which may include sore throat and low fever.
 These symptoms are temporary and full recovery occurs within one or two weeks.

 In about 1 percent of infections the virus can migrate from the gastrointestinal tract into the central nervous system (CNS).
 Most patients with CNS involvement develop nonparalytic aseptic meningitis, with symptoms of headache, neck, back, abdominal and extremity pain, fever, vomiting, stomach pain, lethargy, and irritability.
-About one to five in 1000 cases progress to paralytic disease, in which the muscles become weak, floppy and poorly controlled, and, finally, completely paralyzed; this condition is known as acute flaccid paralysis.
+About one to five in 1,000 cases progress to paralytic disease, in which the muscles become weak, floppy and poorly controlled, and, finally, completely paralyzed; this condition is known as acute flaccid paralysis.
 The weakness most often involves the legs, but may less commonly involve the muscles of the head, neck, and diaphragm.
 Depending on the site of paralysis, paralytic poliomyelitis is classified as spinal, bulbar, or bulbospinal.
 In those who develop paralysis, between 2 and 10 percent die as the paralysis affects the breathing muscles.

 Encephalitis, an infection of the brain tissue itself, can occur in rare cases, and is usually restricted to infants.
 It is characterized by confusion, changes in mental status, headaches, fever, and, less commonly, seizures and spastic paralysis.